-In preparation for a forthcoming event I set about preparing an updated tri-fold brochure.
+In preparation for an event I set about preparing an updated tri-fold brochure.
 I enjoyed the process and, as you will be aware, I also enjoy making a Slideshow.
 So, with apparently shameless self-aggrandisement I created a double-whammy of a promotional slideshow promoting some printed promotional material 😊.

 It’s been a while since I had produced any printed promotional literature, as was evident when I went to my cupboard to find any of my old brochures and realised that it was time to create an update.
 There was a need for fresh material, more recent images, updated logos and tag-lines, and so I set about finding the template, firstly in Microsoft Word and then got down to work using Microsoft Publisher.

 As I was doing so, finding newer and more pertinent images and considering a layout that might be more appealing, it did occur to me that these days most marketing and promotional material is created and published for online consumption, but there’s still a place for putting something in print.

 Now that I have rejuvenated my knowledge and capability in producing a bit of printed promotional literature, I feel that I could fairly quickly create something bespoke for a particular occasion, event or topic.

 The next decision was to balance the merits and issues of in-house/at home printing versus the use of external or online printing services.
 Given the fact that this was not a mammoth print run involving thousands of brochures, the ease of tweaking and testing without leaving my seat and the availability of a box of Brochure paper that I found in that same cupboard, I went for self-production in this instance.

 Clearly one crucial consideration, apart from the convenience of finding the appropriate media without further outlay, was the cost of printer ink.